Start Printed Page 32433

 In accordance with 5 U.S.C.
 604, we have performed a final regulatory flexibility analysis, which is summarized below, regarding the economic effects of this rule on small entities.
 Copies of the full analysis are available on the Regulations.gov Web site (see footnote 1 in this document for a link to Regulations.gov) or by contacting the person listed under FOR FURTHER INFORMATION CONTACT.

 This final rule will amend the regulations to allow, under certain conditions, the importation of female squash flowers (Cucurbita pepo L.) from Israel into the continental United States.
 Squash flowers have gained in popularity as an elegant way to garnish dishes, desserts, and salads, and as an ingredient in other dishes.
 Marketing of commercially grown edible flowers is typically directed to clientele at upscale restaurants.

 Farms that solely produce squash flowers are rare.
-The blossoms are typically a by-product of squash fruit production.
+The blossoms are Start Printed Page 32434typically a by-product of squash fruit production.
 Squash is commercially produced throughout the United States, but principally in Michigan, California, Florida, and Georgia.